NgHanWei/DCVAE/README.md

 ### DualChainVAE
 The DualChainVAE can be found implemented in `dual_vae_torch.py`.
 ```
-usage: python dual_vae_torch.py [-subj SUBJ] [-epochs EPOCHS] [-features FEATURES] [-lr LR] [-clip CLIP] [-alpha ALPHA] [-beta BETA] [-loss LOSS] [-data DATA] [-datapath DATAPATH]
+usage: python dual_vae_torch.py [-subj SUBJ] [-epochs EPOCHS] [-features FEATURES] [-lr LR] [-clip CLIP] [-alpha ALPHA] [-beta BETA] [-loss LOSS] [-data DATA] [-datapath DATAPATH] [-all ALL]

 Arguments:
--subj SUBJ(REQUIRED)    Set the subject number to run feature extraction on
+-subj SUBJ (REQUIRED)               Set the subject number to run feature extraction on
 -epochs EPOCHS                      Set the number of epochs for which to train the VAE
 -features FEATURES                  Set the desired number of features to extract from the signal
 -lr LR                              Set the learning rate
 -clip CLIP                          Set maximum gradient threshold
 -alpha ALPHA                        Set the alpha hyperparameter for KL Divergence in the first chain
 -beta BETA                          Set the beta hyperparameter for KL Divergence in the second chain
 -loss LOSS                          Uses one of three possible loss functions to train the DCVAE model.
                                     Default - Default DCVAE loss.
 Full - Uses entire reconstruction loss.
 Indiv - Sum of individual chain losses.
 -data DATA                          Set which data to analyse, eeg or semg
--datapath DATAPATH      Datapath for the folder containing pre-processed datasets
+-datapath DATAPATH (REQUIRED)       Datapath for the folder containing pre-processed datasets
+-all ALL                            Set whether to use all the data for both training and test
 ```

 For example the following command trains a Dual Chain VAE on subject 1 for 16 total latent features split to 8-8, for 100 epochs, no gradient clipping with a learning rate of 0.0005 on EEG data for subject 1.